cromdenne/salesforce/_posts/2021-04-28-New-Adventures.md

 the Salesforce space quicker and more efficiently than I did.

 I also want to mention [Jordan Nelson](https://www.linkedin.com/in/jordan-nelson-salesforce){:.underline-effect}{:target="blank"}.
-Jordan is a Salesforce professional, but he's also an expert at LinkeIn and creating a personal brand.
+Jordan is a Salesforce professional, but he's also an expert at LinkedIn and creating a personal brand.
 He posts frequently and shares great advice about building an online presence to help you stand out in your job search.